White Sox vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has eight doubles, two triples, 12 home runs, 23 walks and 33 RBI (54 total hits).
-He's also swiped seven bases.
+- Ohtani has 55 hits with eight doubles, two triples, 13 home runs, 23 walks and 34 RBI.
+He's also stolen seven bases.

 Ohtani Recent Games